Massachusetts Tax Residency: Should I Stay or Should I Go?

 Massachusetts taxes individuals based on the concept of tax residency, namely, whether the individual either 1) is a Massachusetts "domiciliary" by choice or 2) has a regular presence in the Commonwealth.

-This seminar will also provide detailed guidance on how Massachusetts taxes nonresidents on so-called "Massachusetts-source income," including income from the exercise of options after leaving Massachusetts.
+This seminar also provided detailed guidance on how Massachusetts taxes nonresidents on so-called "Massachusetts-source income," including income from the exercise of options after leaving Massachusetts.